bio-tools/biotoolsDocs/docs/community_specific_guidelines.rst

    **Usage**, "A publication describing the application of the tool to scientific research, a particular task or dataset."
    **Benchmarking study**, "A publication which assessed the performance of the tool."
    **Review**, "A publication where the tool was reviewed."
+   **Preprint**, "A publication of relevance to the tool that has not yet been peer-reviewed."
    **Other**, "A publication of relevance to the tool but not fitting the other categories."